-FWF contracts for evaluations, studies and other research policy-related services are awarded to independent experts with a strong professional background in the relevant field only.
-All contracts are awarded using a transparent selection procedure based on pre-defined criteria.
-In line with the principle of open access to scholarly knowledge, the FWF supports open access not only to research results arising from FWF-funded projects, but also to evaluations, studies and other research policy-related services commissioned by the FWF.
-Where legally possible, this applies to all results and data arising from these studies, evaluations and other research policy-related services1.
+The FWF awards contracts for evaluations, studies, and other research policy-related services to independent experts with strong professional backgrounds in the relevant field.
+All contracts are awarded using a transparent selection procedure based on pre-defined criteria1.
+The FWF supports the principle of open access to scholarly knowledge and provides open access not only to research results arising from FWF-funded projects, but also to evaluations, studies, and other research policy-related services commissioned by the FWF, and to information on the costs that arise from these contracts.
+Where legally possible, this applies to all results and data arising from these studies, evaluations, and other research policy-related services2.

-This document defines the FWF's approach to commissioned evaluations, studies and other research policy-related services, and the technical criteria for open access to the resulting data and publications.
-The Appendix defines the structure of the metadata to be provided by evaluators and study authors.
+This document defines the FWF's approach to commissioned evaluations, studies, and other research policy-related services, and the technical criteria for open access to the resulting data and publications.
+The Appendix defines the metadata structure that evaluators and study authors need to provide.

-For a funding agency like the FWF, it is crucial that any evaluation of the organisation’s programmes meets the same high quality standards imposed on the review and evaluation of FWF-funded research projects.
-For this purpose, it is necessary to define and publish the criteria applicable to evaluations of the FWF’s funding programmes.
+For a funding agency like the FWF, it is crucial that any evaluation of the organization’s programs meets the same high quality standards imposed on the review and evaluation of FWF-funded research projects.
+For this purpose, it is necessary to define and publish the criteria applicable to the evaluations of the FWF’s funding programs.

-- shall be scheduled either at the start of the programme or at appropriate, cyclical intervals after the start of and during the running time of programmes.
+- Are scheduled either at the start of the program or at appropriate, cyclical intervals after the start of and during the running time of programs

-- are generally only assigned to independent, professional evaluators (or institutions) with relevant experience and expertise.
-Depending on the specific context of the programme, evaluators (institutions) from outside Austria are given preference wherever possible.
+- Are generally only assigned to independent, professional evaluators (or institutions) with relevant experience and expertise.
+Depending on the specific context of the program, evaluators (institutions) from outside Austria are given preference wherever possible.

 Transparency and supervision

-For future evaluations of its programmes, the FWF will employ a neutral system of supervision which ensures adherence to international quality standards.
+For future evaluations of its programs, the FWF will establish an impartial auditing system which ensures compliance with international quality standards.

-In the interest of maximum transparency and impartiality, such controlling will be carried out by at least one international, independent expert or with the involvement of international sister organisations or other relevant institutions (e.g. Science Europe).
+In the interest of maximum transparency and impartiality, these audits will be carried out by at least one international, independent expert or with the involvement of international sister organizations or other relevant institutions (e.g. Science Europe).

-- the selection of a bidder for the contract award
+- Selecting a bidder for the contract award

-For each evaluation, the FWF has to prepare its own written comments, which like the evaluation report must be published.
-The supervising expert's final comments on the performance of the evaluation must also be included in these comments.
+For each evaluation, the FWF has to prepare its own written comments, which, like the evaluation report, must be published.
+The supervising expert's final comments on the evaluation process must also be included in these comments.

-The award and execution of studies and other research policy-related services must be decided and documented by the FWF Executive Board.
-Where the budget is €10,000 or higher, the contract must be awarded through a public invitation to tender based on transparent criteria.
+The FWF Executive Board makes all decisions on the awarding and execution of studies and other research policy-related services and documents these decisions.
+If the budget is €10,000 or higher, the contract must be awarded through a public invitation to tender based on transparent criteria.

-One special case is the award of contracts in cooperation with other organisations.
-In such situations, a joint procedure for the contract award is to be defined on a case-by-case basis.
-In any case, however, an FWF Executive Board decision and the relevant documentation are required.
+One special case is the award of contracts in cooperation with other organizations.
+In such situations, a joint procedure for the contract award is to be defined on a case-by-case basis; however, an FWF Executive Board decision and the relevant documentation are always required.

-The results of research policy-related services (e.g. consultations and similar services) must be documented for the Executive Board, and at least a brief summary must be published on the FWF website in any case.
+The results of research policy-related services (e.g. consultations and similar services) must be documented for the Executive Board, and at least a brief summary must be published on the FWF website.

 Quality and supervision

 FWF contracts for studies and other research policy-related services are awarded only to independent experts with a strong professional background in the relevant field.
-Depending on the topic in question, experts residing outside of Austria are to be given preference wherever possible.
-These studies may be carried out with the involvement of third parties (national partners, international sister organisations or other relevant institutions) if necessary.
+Depending on the topic in question, experts residing outside of Austria are to be given preference whenever possible.
+These studies may be carried out with the involvement of third parties (national partners, international sister organizations, or other relevant institutions) if necessary.

-The findings of FWF-commissioned evaluations, studies or other research policy-related services are generally published in accordance with the FWF's Open Access Policy, Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities and the Open Government approach by the European Commission.
+The findings of FWF-commissioned evaluations, studies, or other research policy-related services are generally published in accordance with the FWF's Open Access Policy, the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities and the Open Government approach by the European Commission.

 Technical criteria under the FWF's Open Access Policy

-- Publications are to be made available in PDF and in HTML or XML format (XML: http://www.biomedcentral.com/about/datamining).
-Data are to be made available in a data-specific format.
+- Publications are to be made available in PDF and in HTML or XML format (XML: http://www.biomedcentral.com/about/datamining); and data in the respective data-specific format

-- All relevant output (metadata, text of publication, underlying data, citations, licence information) must be made available in machine-readable form via open standardsQuality and transparency rules for evaluations3.
+- All relevant output (metadata, publication text, underlying data, citations, licensing information) must be made available in a machine-readable form via “open standards.”4.

 |Keywords (max.
 6)|

-Offers for evaluations, studies or other research policy services by former FWF employees can only be considered after a period of five years.
-In any case, a declaration of impartiality must be signed.
+Offers for evaluations, studies, or other research policy services by former FWF employees can only be considered after a period of five years.
+A declaration of impartiality must be signed in any case.
 Furthermore, former employees cannot be considered if they were directly involved with the subject matter at the FWF or held a management position during the period in question.

-3 In this context the standards of the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) are to be applied.
+4 In this context, the standards of the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) are to be applied.